vEnhance/1802/src/ints.typ

     If you know how the max function works, you could even write this as
     $ max(y-2, -sqrt(y)) <= x <= sqrt(y). $
-    The point is the lower endpoint for $x$ behaves differently with cases.
+    The main issue is that the lower endpoint for $x$ behaves differently with cases.
     For $y <= 1$, the bound of $-sqrt(y)$ triumphs over the bound of $y-2$.
     But for $y >= 1$, the bound of $y-2$ is the more informative inequality.
     So if we wanted to write this as a double integral, we would actually have to split into two: